-Normal FSH and LH levels with a few signs of puberty can also be a benign form of precocious puberty with no underlying or discernable cause or may just be a normal variation of puberty.
+Normal FSH and LH levels with a few signs of puberty (e.g., development of pubic hair and acne) may signal a previous environmental exposure to agents, such as testosterone cream or gel, or may be a normal variation of puberty.

 In delayed puberty, LH and FSH levels can be normal or below what is expected for a youth within this age range.
-Some of the causes for delayed puberty can include:
+Examples of some causes of delayed puberty include:

 I’m having a hard time getting pregnant.
 What tests do I need?